GregWeil/Extract-MKV/README.md

 - **DISCID**: The name of the folder containing the BDMV/CERTIFICATE/etc folder structure
 - **TITLEID**: The 'source file name' in the MakeMKV interface for the desired title
 - **NAME**: The output file for this title will be `[env.json:destination]/[NAME].mkv`
-- Track options (output order is determined by order in the definition)
+- Track options (track order is determined by definition order)
   - **track**: The index of the track in the MakeMKV interface
   - **name**: The display name of the track
   - **language**: The language code for the track
   - **default**: Set true if the track should have the default flag
   - **forced**: Set true if the track should have the forced flag
   - **commentary**: Set true if the track should have the commentary flag
+  - **cropping**: Set { left, top, right, bottom } to inform players to crop pixels without reencoding (few players actually support this)

 ## Extra notes